 International Cryptozoology Museum

-According to its founder and curator, the International Cryptozoology Museum is the only one of its kind in the world (and now in a Portland facility 5 times larger than the original).
+According to its founder and curator, the International Cryptozoology Museum is the only one of its kind in the world.
 Cryptozoology is the study of unknown or mysterious animals, and those animals include monsters.

 And monsters are well-represented in the museum's displays.

 Loren Coleman has been collecting cryptozoology artifacts since 1960, and his collection comprises the bulk of the museum.
 This includes hair and poop samples from Bigfoot, dozens of preserved footprints, and exhibits on animals ranging from the coelacanth (a prehistoric fish) to the Jersey Devil.

 In addition to artifacts from real monsters, Loren exhibits fake monsters such as a full-size rubber Thunderbird, a Fur-Bearing Trout, and an exact replica of P.T.
 Barnum's 19th century "FeeJee Mermaid."
 Loren believes that recognizing and acknowledging frauds helps cryptozoologists to be more careful.
 "And it's fun," he told us.
 "You have to have a sense of humor in cryptozoology.
 It's too bad the skeptics don't."

 The museum's most eye-catching exhibit is an eight-foot-tall Bigfoot, a popular photo-op.
 It was built by a Wisconsin taxidermist, and it's named the Crookston Bigfoot, according to Loren, "because the town of Crookston, Minnesota, bought it.
 They wanted to become the Bigfoot Capital of the World.
 And all they had was one footprint cast from one 1981 sighting!
 That was their museum.
 And it was in the front of a roast beef restaurant."